-I got some plastic plates from the party section at Target for this.
+I got some plastic plates for this.
 I also got a bunch of colored Sharpies and just let the boys draw on their plates to create their own shield design.

 Then, I used duck tape to add the arm hold.
 To do this I cut a piece of duck tape about 8 inches long and then a shorter piece 5 inches long.
 I placed the tape together so that sticky sides were touching and centered the shorter piece on the longer piece.
 Then I attached the leftover sticky ends of the duck tape to the plate to create this arm hold.

 Then the dragon trainers had a shield to hold for the rest of the party.
 These were a hit!